titzer/virgil/doc/tutorial/Casts.md

 ## Tuples ##

 Type casts and type queries on tuples are _inductive_.
-The result of a typecasting a tuple value to another type is the result of individually casting each element value to the corresponding element type and creating a tuple from those values.
+The result of typecasting a tuple value to another type is the result of individually casting each element value to the corresponding element type and creating a tuple from those values.
 If the element counts do not match, the cast fails.
 The result of a type query of a tuple value is `true` if and only if the result of querying every element value against its corresponding element type is `true`.
 Again, the compiler tries to reject invalid casts whenever possible at compile time.

 ## Cast and query operators are functions ##